handsontable/handsontable/.github/ISSUE_TEMPLATE/handsontable-for-angular.md

 ---
-name: Handsontable
+name: Handsontable for Angular
-about: Issues regarding Handsontable.
+about: Issues regarding the Angular wrapper for Handsontable.
 title: ''
-labels: ''
+labels: angular
 assignees: ''

 ---